ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-2.md

 }
 ```

-The BaseViewModel class uses the INotifyPropertyChanged interface for data binding, enabling associated views to be notified of changes in underlying properties.
+The `BaseViewModel` class uses the INotifyPropertyChanged interface for data binding, enabling associated views to be notified of changes in underlying properties.
 This ensures the views can update the content displayed to the user.

-To implement the INotifyPropertyChanged interface, the class must define the PropertyChanged event.
+To implement the `INotifyPropertyChanged` interface, the class must define the PropertyChanged event.
 Views associated with view models automatically subscribe to this event to update their controls accordingly.

-Additionally, we've implemented two protected methods accessible in derived classes:
+Additionally, you have implemented two protected methods accessible in derived classes:
 * OnPropertyChanged: This method raises the PropertyChanged event, informing the view which property of the view model has changed.
 * SetProperty: A helper method that updates the property value and then invokes OnPropertyChanged to propagate property changes to the view.